 Averaging down can also lead to “get-even-itis” an affliction where a trader takes on massive risk by averaging down, only to exit the trade if they can get out near flat.
 This is the opposite of what pro traders do.

 Pro traders risk very little to make a lot; amateur traders risk a lot and then are happy to make a little or not lose.
 This is called risk/reward, and is a key factor in profitable trading.
 Over many trades, it is hard to be profitable with the amateur approach (big risk, low reward).

 Now they’re into this trade for $30K when they only originally wanted to put $10K into it.
-They probably didn’t want to a lose much of the$10K, and now they’re losing A LOT on $30K.
+They probably didn’t want to lose much of the original $10K, and now they’re losing A LOT on $30K.
 Definitely not what was planned.
 That’s a problem.
 They have totally deviated from what they were planning to do.